EmergentProperly/granulizer.py/README.md

 `python3 granulizer.py input.wav output.wav --grain-size 512 --swap-channels --overlap-percent 0.9`

---grain-size - the number of samples per grain.
+--grain-size determines the number of samples per grain.
 Smaller = smoother/noisier; larger = chunkier (more of the original form is preserved per grain).

---swap-channel - randomly swaps the grain stereo channels
+--swap-channel randomly swaps the grain stereo channels

---overlap-percent - the amount at which grains overlap each other
+--overlap-percent determines the amount at which grains overlap each other

-For a longer/shorter output adjust:
+For a longer/shorter output, adjust:

 `target_len = 1 * len(audio)`